-The longer you work at creating things, whether it’s software, websites, essays or paintings, the greater the odds you’ll hit a day where you don’t feel like doing it anymore.
-Up until then, you may have heard others describe burnout, but you just shrugged it off as superstition, or perhaps believed yourself immune.
+The longer you work at creating things, whether it’s websites, essays or paintings, the greater the odds you’ll have day where you don’t feel like doing it anymore.
+Until that day you may have heard others describe burnout, but you just shrugged it off as superstition, or perhaps you believed yourself immune.
 But the day it hits you, the world seems suddenly grey.
-What was once fun and challenging feel stupid and annoying.
+What was once fun and challenging feel empty and pointless.
 Or perhaps the things that used to motivate or move you don’t resonate at all.
-You feel nothing for them.
-It all just seems like so much more crap to deal with.
 If this sounds familiar, or you fear that this day is in your future, this essay is for you.

 How to know when you’re burned out

 The first thing to realize is that everyone’s creative energies come from different places.
 The reasons you might feel stuck or empty will be different from your friends and co-workers.
 So don’t be surprised that while you’re feeling low, others around you aren’t.
-Creative work, no matter how it’s defined, is personal stuff, and comes from your unique combination of qualities and feelings that make you, you.
-So just because you’re not running through the halls screaming about how much you love your job, while the rest of the people on your floor are dancing in the halls, doesn’t mean there’s anything wrong with you.
-You’re you: they’re not.
-You should not want to be them, and they should not want to be you (What a boring world we’d have if we were all simultaneously trying to be someone else.
-Oh wait…).
+Creative work is personal and is fueled by the unique combination of qualities that makes you, you.
+Just because you’re not running through the halls yelling about how you love your job, while the rest of the people on your floor are dancing in the halls, doesn’t mean there’s anything wrong with you.

-To be yourself you have to sometimes deal with feelings that only you are feeling.
+To be yourself you have to confront feelings that only you are feeling.
 Burnout means you’ve pushed your creative energy beyond the point of recovery.
 Like a well of water, creative energy replenishes itself slowly over time.
 A person who has pushed their creative well too hard for too long will, like its watery counterpart, one day find it empty.
-They’ve pushed too far.
-Usually by the time you notice something is seriously wrong, there’s very little left to work with.
-Burnout then is something, once experienced, a wise person learns how to avoid and manage (which we’ll talk about later).
-But right now, lets cover some of the common signs that you’ve become toasty:
+Usually by the time you notice something is seriously wrong, there’s little energy left to work with.
+Common signs you might be burnt out include: